afugur/Monitoring_App2/README.md

-# Real-time Monitoring Dashboard with Angular, SignalR, and Flutter
+# Real-time Monitoring with Angular, SignalR, and Flutter

-This project is a real-time monitoring dashboard built with Angular for the web frontend, SignalR for real-time data communication, and Flutter for the mobile application.
+This project is a real-time monitoring built with Angular for the web frontend, SignalR for real-time data communication, and Flutter for the mobile application.
 The dashboard displays real-time data updates in charts and allows downloading data in CSV format.

 ## Features